 In light of these statistics it’s clear we are focusing on the wrong problem.
 Rather than ceding the perimeter to the threat actors in hopes of disrupting the kill chain while they move laterally along the network, we should be going on the offense by detecting and mitigating as many threats as possible at the perimeter–with tools that do not require human analyst involvement.
 The issue is that we’ve been tackling the perimeter problem with (signature and sandbox) technologies that are no longer effective.
 We need new capabilities that are transformational; we need solutions that are faster, smarter, and more accurate than the adversary.
 We believe we’ve found that in deep learning.
 Until deep learning, there existed no security technology that could be fast enough yet accurate enough to handle modern threats.

+Why is this?
 Deep learning is a type of artificial intelligence.
 It is a subset of machine learning that uses available data to solve problems on its own, unlike traditional machine learning which requires a lot of human expertise to train for desired outcomes.
 Deep learning is attracting a lot of attention for its applications in medical science and diagnostics, voice recognition and translation, computer graphics, and robotics, and self-driving cars.

-At Blue Hexagon we’re putting deep learning’s problem-solving skills to work addressing the challenges of data security.
+At Blue Hexagon we’re putting deep learning’s problem-solving skills to work addressing the challenges of cybersecurity.
 It turns out that the capabilities of deep learning are ideal for cybersecurity.
 Unlike signature and sandbox-based threat detection systems, deep learning can recognize known and unknown threats and deliver a verdict in seconds, meaning it can be deployed at the network perimeter where it can effect true threat prevention at a speed and scale hackers can’t match.
 Deep learning also operates at 10Gbps wire speed with no resulting latency, so it can operate anywhere in the network without loss of efficacy.

 For far too long our industry has been losing ground to the global hacker community, but we’re optimistic that deep learning could play a major role in tipping the scales in favor of the enterprise.
 The numbers look good when compared to traditional solutions, and the results from customer environments have been promising.
 In every customer deployment and proof of value, we’ve been able to identify threats in less than a second while traditional security solutions have taken at least a week and more.
 The average threat detection rates for traditional signature and sandbox solutions have been in the 12-20% range on first arrival compared to 99.5-99.8% accuracy for Blue Hexagon, with verdicts delivered in less than a second.